MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-effort-estimation-for-routing.md

 You can use the effort estimation model to classify and route work items.

-You can use the estimation technique to understand how much time it will take to address a work item and based on that route to the agent who has the bandwidth to manage it.
+You can use the estimation technique to understand how much time it will take to address a work item, and based on that estimation, route it to the agent who has the bandwidth to manage it.

 Effort can be defined as the length of time that's necessary to either resolve a work item or amount of time spent on a work item before it is moved to the next stage as defined by the organization.